vvinniev34/Cluster-Analysis-Tool/README.md

 This application is meant to run locally, but it may be hosted on a website in the future.

-# What's In The Repo
+# What's Contained

 **/kmeans_clustering_react**
-- react code for cluster anlaysis tool frontend
+- react code for Cluster Analysis Tool frontend
 - interact with this code to cluster data points and upload
 - use normal npm commands to run and interact

 **/kmeans_clustering_springboot**
-- springboot code for cluster analysis tool backend
+- springboot code for Cluster Analysis Tool backend
 - runs in background while frontend runs locally
 - use typical java -jar commands or IDE to run locally on your device
 - currently needs to be ran locally in conjunction with the react frontend, but may be hosted in the future